 Chocolate Banana Marble Cake

-A reduced sugar whirl (marble or tiger) cake perfect for breakfast or brunch, either topped with roasted banana or served at teatime with a fudgy dark chocolate ganache.
+A reduced sugar chocolate banana marble cake (or banana bread) perfect for breakfast or brunch, either topped with roasted banana or served at teatime with a fudgy dark chocolate ganache.

 - 100 g (3.5oz) butter (unsalted) softened